george24601/george24601.github.io/_posts/2016-08-21-codeforce.md

 246D: Colorful Graph
 ---------

 For each edge, consider C(u) and C(v), we just update Q(c(u)) and Q(c(v)), and in the end select the set with max cardinality

+similarly, it is as if we create a graph based on colors, and add edge between colors

 459C: Pashmak and Buses